GregoriaRamirez/gregoriaramirez.github.io/resume.md

 ### 🧩 Professional Summary

 Backend Engineer with a unique background of 20+ years as a Legal Clerk.
-Currently building backend applications using Python, MongoDB, SQL, and RESTful APIs while completing a B.S. in Computer Science (August 2025).
+Currently building backend applications using Python, MongoDB, SQL, and RESTful APIs while completing a B.S. in Computer Science.
 Brings a strong foundation in data management, workflow optimization, and deadline-driven execution, with the ability to quickly learn and apply new technologies.
 Recognized for exceptional organization, adaptability, and resourcefulness, with a growing portfolio of backend projects that solve real-world data challenges.

 ### 🛠️ Technical Skills